Graylog2/documentation/pages/configuration/https.rst

 The resulting PKCS#8 private key (``graylog-key.pem``) and the X.509 certificate (``graylog-certificate.pem``) can now be used to enable encrypted connections with Graylog by enabling TLS for the Graylog REST API and the web interface in the Graylog configuration file::

-  # Enable HTTPS support for the REST API.
-This secures the communication with the REST API
-  # using TLS to prevent request forgery and eavesdropping.
-  rest_enable_tls = true

-  # The X.509 certificate chain file in PEM format to use for securing the REST API.
-  rest_tls_cert_file = /path/to/graylog-certificate.pem

-  # The PKCS#8 private key file in PEM format to use for securing the REST API.
-  rest_tls_key_file = /path/to/graylog-key.pem

-  # The password to unlock the private key used for securing the REST API.
-  rest_tls_key_password = secret

-  # Enable HTTPS support for the web interface.
-This secures the communication the web interface
+  # Enable HTTPS support for the HTTP interface.
-  # using TLS to prevent request forgery and eavesdropping.
+  # This secures the communication with the HTTP interface with TLS to prevent request forgery and eavesdropping.
-  web_enable_tls = true
+  http_enable_tls = true

-  # The X.509 certificate chain file in PEM format to use for securing the web interface.
+  # The X.509 certificate chain file in PEM format to use for securing the HTTP interface.
-  web_tls_cert_file = /path/to/graylog-certificate.pem
+  http_tls_cert_file = /path/to/graylog-certificate.pem

-  # The PKCS#8 private key file in PEM format to use for securing the web interface.
+  # The PKCS#8 private key file in PEM format to use for securing the HTTP interface.
-  web_tls_key_file = /path/to/graylog-key.pem
+  http_tls_key_file = /path/to/graylog-key.pem

-  # The password to unlock the private key used for securing the web interface.
+  # The password to unlock the private key used for securing the HTTP interface. (if key is encrypted)
-  web_tls_key_password = secret
+  http_tls_key_password = secret

 Sample files
 ============